AndriiZil/rabbitmq-nodejs-tutorial/02_work-queues/README.md

 messages as `persistent` - by using the persistent option Channel.sendToQueue takes.
 Marking messages as persistent doesn't fully guarantee that a message won't be lost.

+* RabbitMQ doesn't allow you to redefine an existing queue with different parameters (`{ durable: true }`) and will return an error to any program that tries to do that

 * In order to defeat that we can use the `prefetch` method with the value of 1.
 This tells RabbitMQ not to give more than one message to a worker at a time.
 Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
 Instead, it will dispatch it to the next worker that is not still busy.